jhhest/Exercise-ICT-Maatwerk-PHP-FORM-DATABASE/README.md

 - [Xamp installation instructions](https://www.apachefriends.org/faq_linux.html)

+#### Database

+The queries i use to set up the database are stored in sql_statements.sql.

 ### Bootstrap

 No CSS styles are provided by project owner Jasper Ras.
 I will make use of bootstrap for some fancy CSS.